-4.24 REAP PROJECTS (VANCOUVER CAMPUS ONLY)
+4.4 | REAP PROJECTS (VANCOUVER CAMPUS ONLY)

 New buildings are required to be REAP gold certified in UBC Vancouver's neighbourhoods.
 Currently REAP requires a project to report embodied carbon as a precondition using UBC's WBLCA Guidelines.
+Incentive credits are offered for reductions in embodied carbon.